 8. Clif Bars

 And, last but not least, sometime life is super crazy (or you have that picky kid) and we send a Clif Bar as an entrée with fruits, veggies, and crackers on the side.
-This last year, with my diagnosis and treatment, we have done tons of Clif bars for entrees in their lunches.
+When I was diagnosed with cancer and undergoing treatment, we did tons of Clif bars for entrees in their lunches.
 When we buy them at Costco, they ring in at about .50/bar – making them an affordable and practical option for us.

-Hopefully this give you some inspiration as you face the 2020/2021 school year.
-I encourage you to take some time right now to make a plan for your back to school lunches.
-Ask your kids what they would like to serve.
+Hopefully this gives you some inspiration as you face the new school year.
+I encourage you to take some time right now to make a plan for your back-to-school lunches.
+Ask your kids what they would like you to serve.
 Make a plan – a specific plan – for what you want to send them with and how and when you’re going to prepare them.

-To hear how we streamline breakfast, check out this breakfast blog!
+To find out how we streamline breakfast, check out this breakfast blog!

-And, to hear how we put fresh, whole-food dinners on the table in 15 minutes Monday – Friday, check out my new book Dinner in 15 Minutes!
+And, to learn how we put fresh, whole-food dinners on the table in 15 minutes Monday – Friday, check out my new book Dinner in 15 Minutes!